HarshaVardhanBotu/General-Knowledge-Quiz-App/README.md

 ### 🎯 Try It Out!

 - Test your general knowledge in a fun, engaging way with this quiz application.
-- Perfect for casual learning or competitive practice sessions.